The Drunken Monkey

 “The Drunken Monkey: Why We Drink and Abuse Alcohol”, American Journal of Human Biology (Nov.
 2014) [link]

-Scientific literature relevant to the “drunken monkey” hypothesis:
+Recent scientific literature relevant to the “drunken monkey” hypothesis:

 Amato, K.R. et al. (2021).
 Fermented food consumption in wild nonhuman primates and its ecological drivers.
 American Journal of Physical Anthropology DOI: 10.1002/ajpa.24257 [link]